-Our educational philosophy is built on the concept nature mentoring.
+Our educational philosophy is built on the concept of nature mentoring.
 We encourage learners to develop a deep sense of place through understanding their role in the natural world.

-- Our mentoring approach is guided by the students' passions, and we customize our programming around each unique group of students, based on their interested, needs and desires.
+We are guided by the learners' passions, and we customize our programming around each unique group of students, based on their interests, needs and desires.
 We believe strongly in fostering curiosity and we strive to hold space for learners to come to answers at their own pace.

 I was stunned, but crouching down to hug his tears away, I realized that he didn't want my answers.
 All those questions were a plea to come into his world with him, at his level, to join with him in his curiousity."

 The inspirations for our philosophy are drawn from an array of great teachers, mentors, and elders including:

 Many local Yukon First Nations knowledge keepers, trappers and elders